-Transform random boxes of "photo chaos" into an organized family archive that is sheltered from the
+Transform random boxes of "photo chaos" into an organized family archive that is sheltered from the ravages of time.

 Plus: How to digitize heirloom photos without making rookie mistakes, and tips on avoiding the curse of the half finished project.